 With North American-based faucet companies, this works well.
-If you have a problem with a faucet, you call the technical support hot line and get it solved.
+If you have a problem with a faucet, you call the technical support hotline and get it solved.
 If you need parts under warranty, the faucet manufacturer provides you with the parts — not the retail store.

 If the faucet manufacturer is not located in North America the product support solution gets a little trickier.
-Major foreign faucet manufacturers that sell in North America sell through a local subsidiary that provides the necessary support for North American buyers.
+Major foreign faucet manufacturers that sell in North America sell through a local subsidiary or distributor that provides the necessary support for North American buyers.

 Certain European and Asian faucet manufacturers have also established service centers in North America to handle back-end support for the retail chains that buy their faucets for private branding.

 The Canadian hardware giant, RONA, which, like Signature Hardware, buys its store-brand faucets from a number of smaller Asian manufacturers, has taken a different approach.
-Instead of relying on the manufacturers to provide post-sale service, it simply hired a third party warranty service company, Mecanair, to support its Asian faucets.
+Instead of relying on the manufacturers to provide post-sale service, it simply hired a third-party warranty service company, Mecanair, to support its Asian faucets.
 A call to RONA's warranty number connects directly to Mecanair, which stocks and inventories the needed parts.